tobimd/tbrx/README.md

 # tbrx
-A custom regex compiler for colorparse written in C
+A custom 'command' compiler for colorparse written in C